MCP agent memory

 The RAAV layer

-MCP moves context — RAAV makes that context reviewable
+MCP moves context.
+RAAV makes it reviewable.

 The Model Context Protocol is a clean way for an agent to read and write structured context.
 But a protocol alone does not tell the founder what is confirmed, what changed, or what still needs sign-off.
 RAAV is the memory those MCP calls operate through.